Did you ever think someone could be confident and have hearing loss?

 Over the years I’ve worked hard to train myself to get out of my comfort zone and advocate.
 I want to know what was said, I want to understand what people are sharing or asking me, I don’t want to just…get by.
 It won’t be easy but it will be worth it.

 A person who acquires hearing loss later in life may struggle more because they are using their normal hearing skills that are no longer effective.
 People born with hearing loss often adapt to what they have and don’t know any different.
 For late-deafened children and adults, there are some ways to help make communicating easier, but it takes advocacy and confidence.
 Communication strategies can help them overcome the communication barriers.
-Click here for my 10 Tips on How to Communicate with a Hard of Hearing Person.
+Click here for my 10 Tips on How to Communicate with a Hard of Hearing Person (coming soon).